mostafabbasi/LasSee/README.md

 ## Import Logs into MATLAB Workspace
 Logs are stored into wells and wells, in turn, are stored into a single database structure called `welldb`.
 This well database is then imported into the MATLAB workspace.
 User may edit the well name corresponding to each LAS-file in the Files Table in the app.
 All the LAS-files that share the same well name, will be stored into single well under the `welldb` structure.
+**NOTE:** This feature will be hidden if the app is compiled into a standalone software.

 ## Export (Save) Logs
 Another option is to export well-logs contents into different file formats on the storage.
 The supported file formats are as follows: